appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_template/template_item_value.rst

 we can add our own test CSS classes.
 As you can see in the code below we don't call the super for the content block, because we want the song title to be a heading.
 In the html-tag <h3> we add a CRadmin test CSS class and say that the heading should be the title of the song.
 This is one way to add extra content to a template.
-Strictly speaking, we have done pretty much just what the listbuilder class ``TitleDescription`` does, expect it uses a h2 tag as a blocklist title, while we use use a h3 tag.
+Strictly speaking, we have done pretty much just what the listbuilder class ``TitleDescription`` does with a method, expect it uses a h2 tag as a blocklist title, while we use use a h3 tag.

 Next we add two blocks, named ``extra_info`` and ``extra_info_content``.
 In the block we loop over the items in the dict we return in the method ``get_extra_info`` and put both the key and value of each item in a p-tag which is extra